seovimalraj/google-ads-mcp/README.md

 }
 ```

-Expect a JSON payload with interest-over-time points that you can combine with autocomplete suggestions to build keyword
+Expect a JSON payload with interest-over-time points that you can combine with autocomplete suggestions or the
-clusters or validate seasonal demand.
+`get_keyword_clusters` tool to validate seasonal demand and prioritise content.

 ## Troubleshooting